Novel insights into the Coma cluster kinematics with DESI. I. Linking mass profile, orbital anisotropy, and galaxy

-Table \ref{tab:model_comparison} shows the details of the runs performed, with relative priors and outcomes, to check \textit{i)--iii)}.
-The first two rows illustrate the comparison between projected NFW and projected Hernquist models: in these runs, $r_\nu$ is a free parameter, together with $r_{200}$, $r_{\rm s}$, $\mathcal{A}_0$ and $\mathcal{A_\infty}$.
-For $r_\nu$ we assume informative flat priors coming from our best fit estimate of Sect.~\ref{num_density_methods}, for $r_{200}$ and $r_{\rm s}$ we use broad and flat priors, as well as for the anisotropy parameters (same as Table \ref{tab:priors_flat}).
-We use the BIC and AIC criteria (Eq. \ref{eq:BIC} and \ref{eq:AIC}), already used in Sect.~\ref{full_sample_mamposst}, to evaluate the relative performance of the models.
-Both BIC and AIC favour the Hernquist model with respect to the NFW model: we have tested this conclusion with several runs on different samples, including the three colour classes, and mass/anisotropy models, reaching the same outcome.
-This validates our first assumption and excludes any systematic errors caused by the employed numerical density model.
+Table \ref{tab:model_comparison} shows the details of the runs performed, with relative priors and outcomes, to check \textit{(i)--(iii)}.
+The first two rows illustrate the comparison between NFW and Hernquist models: in these runs, $r_\nu$ is a free parameter, together with $r_{200\rm{c}}$, $r_{\rm s}$, $\mathcal{A}_0$ and $\mathcal{A_\infty}$.
+For $r_\nu$ we assumed informative flat priors coming from our best-fit estimate of Sect.~\ref{num_density_methods}, for $r_{200\rm{c}}$ and $r_{\rm s}$ we used broad and flat priors, as well as for the anisotropy parameters (same as Table \ref{tab:priors_flat}).
+We used the BIC and AIC criteria (Eq. \ref{eq:BIC} and Eq. \ref{eq:AIC}) to check the relative performance of the different models.
+The results favour the Hernquist model with respect to the NFW model: we have tested this conclusion with several runs on different samples, including the three colour classes, and combinations of mass and anisotropy models, reaching the same outcome.
+This validates our first assumption and excludes any systematic errors caused by the employed galaxy number density model.

-Also our second assumption is verified by the first two rows of Table \ref{tab:model_comparison}: in fact, the best fit estimates of $r_\nu$ from \textsc{MG-MAMPOSSt} are consistent with the fits performed in Sect.~\ref{num_density_methods}.
-Using the NFW model, the two estimates are almost exactly the same, while for the Hernquist model the best fit value is lower, but well within the $1\,\sigma$ interval.
+Also our second assumption is verified by the first two rows of Table \ref{tab:model_comparison}: in fact, the best-fit estimates of $r_\nu$ from \textsc{MG-MAMPOSSt} are very consistent with the fits performed in Sect.~\ref{num_density_methods}.